 Informatie over het album The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II van Samuel Taylor Coleridge

 We presenteren het nieuwe album van Samuel Taylor Coleridge getiteld The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.
-Het album is uitgebracht op Zaterdag 26 April 2025.
+Het album is uitgebracht op Donderdag 18 September 2025.

 We willen enkele van zijn andere albums herinneren die hieraan voorafgingen: The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.